bugs-free-zubair/bugs-free-zubair/README.md

-##### Web Devoloper

-BSc On CSE Last year Student.

-- 🔭 Currently, I work as a project manager and full-stack developer.
+- 🔭 Currently, I work  as a full-stack developer.
-- 👯 I’m looking to collaborate with web developer.
+- 👯 I’m looking to collaborate with Full-stack Developer.
--    My favorite part of my job is helping people with their errors and problems.
+-    My favorite part of my job is working with new things and make something diffarent.

-FELL FREE TO TALK ABOUT ERRORS || PROBLEMS.